 1. Probate is unnecessarily time-consuming

-Matters pending probate litigation could face delays and prolong for an unanticipated time frame.
-Depending on the severity of the ongoing events, probate litigation could take from a few weeks and months to even several years to settle.
+Matters pending probate litigation could face delays and prolong an unanticipated time frame.
+Depending on the severity of the ongoing events, probate litigation could take a few weeks and months to even several years to settle.

 Some reasons why probate could delay are –